DragonSenses/Curiosity/JavaScript2/Regular expressions/15-regex-catastrophic-backtracking/regex-catastrophic-backtracking.md

 We covered two ways how to solve it:
 - Rewrite the regexp to lower the possible combinations count.
 - Prevent backtracking.

+#### Extra references, please note:

+There's more about the relation between possessive quantifiers and lookahead in articles [Regex: Emulate Atomic Grouping (and Possessive Quantifiers) with LookAhead](https://instanceof.me/post/52245507631/regex-emulate-atomic-grouping-with-lookahead) and [Mimicking Atomic Groups](https://blog.stevenlevithan.com/archives/mimic-atomic-groups).